Moonlit Sanctuary Wildlife Conservation Park: History

 Development of the zoo started in December 1998, with construction of a visitor center, a 2 acre wetland habitat with a lake, and more than 30 animal enclosures, as well as many Australian trees and other plants.
 The zoo was opened in September 2001.

 Evening walks

 Moonlit Sanctuary operates evening walks, which are an environmental immersion experience.
 A guide takes visitors on a walk through natural bushland where the guide spotlights a variety of nocturnal animals, many of them endangered.
-The guide gives talks about the animals, and answers visitors’ questions.
+The guide gives talks about the animals, and answers visitors' questions.
 Visitors come into close contact with the animals in their natural habitats and can observe their natural behaviours.
-This is different visitor experience from a normal zoo visit where visitors view a large number of species for short periods of time and rarely bother reading signs.
-Moonlit Sanctuary visitors spend longer periods of time with a small number of animals, and receive a lot of information from the accompanying guide.

 Daytime visits

 Moonlit Sanctuary is also open during the day, where visitors get an experience closer to a normal zoo.
 It operates education services for school children, and provides research facilities for graduate students.
 It also engages in conservation breeding of endangered species.